yiiio226/trista-cn/README.md

 - The website is hosted as static files on Aliyun OSS www.trista.design.
 - The website content is on self-hosted CraftCMS [dev.cms.trista.design/admin](https://dev.cms.trista.design/admin).
+  - Domain starts with `dev.` because it's the only legit free way to host this CMS publicly.
 - Build process: a Github Action to pull data from CraftCMS, build static web pages then push to Aliyun OSS.
   - Github Action holds an **access token** to upload files to Aliyun OSS (as environment var, won't expire).
   - Build Shortcut for iOS holds another **access token** to trigger Github Action build (expires when Github updates policy), token is sent in POST request header as `Authorization: Basic <access_token>`.